Corymbia/eucalyptus-documentation/content/install_guide/eucalyptus/install_repos_intro/installing_euca_release/_index.md

     yum install eucalyptus-cluster eucalyptus-sc eucalyptus-walrus

-This installs the cloud controller (CC), storage controller (SC), and Walrus Backend services.
-(Optional) If you are a subscriber and use a SAN, run the appropriate command for your device on each CLC host machine: For HP 3PAR SAN:
+This installs the cloud controller (CC), storage controller (SC), and Walrus Backend (Optional) services.

-    yum install eucalyptus-enterprise-storage-san-threepar-libs

-For NetApp SAN:

-    yum install eucalyptus-enterprise-storage-san-netapp-libs

-For Dell EqualLogic SAN:

-    yum install eucalyptus-enterprise-storage-san-equallogic-libs

-(Optional) If you are a subscriber and use a SAN, run the appropriate command for your device on each SC host machine: For HP 3PAR SAN:

-    yum install eucalyptus-enterprise-storage-san-threepar

-For NetApp SAN:

-    yum install eucalyptus-enterprise-storage-san-netapp

-For Dell EqualLogic SAN:

-    yum install eucalyptus-enterprise-storage-san-equallogic

 Your package installation is complete.
 You are now ready to [Configure Eucalyptus]({{< ref configuring_euca.md >}}) .